advoid/advoid-archlinux/README.md

 - [ ] Checking dnsmasq security features like DANE or DNSSEC
 - [ ] Writing some script to automate deploying
-- [ ] writing a service file for systemd for upgrading the host list
+- [ ] Writing a service file for systemd for upgrading the host list
+- [ ] Writing a tutorial guide for configuring dnsmasq (at the moment two lines)